-By leveraging domain (i.e., ontology) knowledge, rules that are not referenced by the ontology - i.e., that will not yield any additional inferences - may be left out as well, yielding a domain-based rule subset.
+By leveraging domain (i.e., ontology) knowledge, rules that do not reference the ontology and will thus not yield any inferences, may be left out as well, yielding a domain-based rule subset.

 Manually determining such a domain-based ruleset is quite cumbersome and error-prone.
-Firstly, one cannot just check whether constructs referenced by the rule are present; e.g., the ontology may contain owl:subClassOf constructs, but the premise of #scm-eqc2 requires two classes to be subclasses of each other, which is less likely.
+Firstly, one can clearly not just check whether constructs referenced by the rule are present; e.g., the ontology may contain owl:subClassOf constructs, but the premise of #scmeqc2 requires two classes to be subclasses of each other, which is less likely.
 Secondly, some rules may be indirectly triggered by other rules, meaning that checking inferences per individual rule is insufficient.

 Consequently, Tai et al. [48] describe a "selective rule loading" algorithm to determine this ruleset.
 As a type of naïve forward-chaining algorithm, it executes each rule sequentially on the initial dataset, adding any inferences.
-In case a rule yields results, it is added to the "selective ruleset" R_o .
+In case a rule yields results, it is added to the selective ruleset.
 This process continues until no more inferences are generated.
 We implemented this algorithm in the MobiBench framework (Section 2.2).
 Similar to before, the applicability of this ruleset selection depends on the "stability" of the ontology.
 In this case, relevant changes not only include schema updates but also insertions of certain data patterns, i.e., sets of instance assertions (e.g., reciprocal owl:subClassOf relations would make the #scm-eqc2 rule relevant); these will require re-calculating the ruleset (with its associated overhead) at runtime.